nioroso-x3/SK-FPV/README.md

 Look at the comments in the code to modify the surface aspect ratio or position of a screen.
 You can also remove them by deleting them from the main loop.

-The maps require a "style.json" file to load the map styles, I included a sample terrain.json with free satellite images.
+The maps require a "style.json" file to load the map styles, I included a sample style.json with free satellite images.
 Set up your custom style by changing the API key and json url for the mapping object in main.cpp.

+You also need to move the two png files for the map markers.
+Just copy everything in the "assets" folder to the same folder where the binary is.

+The output is now recorded as 720p30 h265 video saved as "output.ts".
+The video shows what is displayed in the VR headset.
+The pipeline is setup in main.cpp right before the renderer loop.

 ## Linux pre-requisites